-Associate Director, Precision Nutrition, Professor, BIO5 Institute, Professor, Nutritional Sciences
+Associate Director, BIO5 Institute, Member of the Graduate Faculty, Professor, BIO5 Institute, Professor, Cancer Biology - GIDP, Professor, Nutritional Sciences

 Department Head, Nutritional Sciences, Professor, BIO5 Institute, Professor, Nutritional Sciences, Professor, Physiological Sciences - GIDP, Professor, Physiology, Professor, Public Health

 Scott Going is an expert in models and methods for assessment of changes in body composition during growth, and with aging, and is currently investigating the effects of chronic exercise versus hormone replacement therapy on bone, soft tissue composition and muscle strength in postmenopausal women, as well as the role of exercise in obesity prevention in children.

 Associate Professor, BIO5 Institute, Associate Professor, Nutritional Sciences, Associate Professor, Public Health, Member of the Graduate Faculty

 Melanie Hingle's work focuses on understanding determinants of energy balance behaviors (i.e. how and why behaviors are initiated and sustained), and identifying contributors to the success of interventions (i.e. when, where, and how interventions should be delivered) are critical steps toward developing programs that effectively change behavior, thereby mitigating unhealthy weight gain and promoting optimal health.
 Current projects include: Determinants of metabolic risk, and amelioration of risk, in pediatric cancer survivors, Guided imagery intervention delivered via a mobile software application to increase healthy eating and physical activity in weight-concerned women smokers, and Family-focused diabetes prevention program delivered in partnership with the YMCA.